-The science behind our MSc Information Security connects various disciplines, from computer science, electronic engineering and mathematics, to design concepts, mechanisms and technologies for effective protection of digital information, communication infrastructures and computing systems.
+The science behind our MSc Information Security connects various disciplines, from computer science, electronic engineering and mathematics, to design and critically analyse concepts, mechanisms and technologies used in the depth and breadth cyber security.

 The additional option of an MSc with a placement year will allow you to discover the business value of cyber-security, as well as its research and development in industry.
 The University has strong, established links with many national and international businesses and institutions, including Airbus, BAE Systems, CGI Group, DSTL, IBM, Infineon, Microsoft, Sophos and Sky TV.
 Our MSc Information Security without placement is accredited by GCHQ.
 For this placement-enriched MSc, in April 2021, we will also be seeking accreditation from the National Cyber Security Centre of the UK Government, which is the new education-certifying part of GCHQ.

 In 2019, the University invested £1.7million in a new 200-seat Computer Science Laboratory, which also has state-of-the-art audio visual equipment.
 View a video tour.

 - Six open-access PC labs and four dedicated specialist labs